EMBRYO SERIES: RANEY & LEVINE

 The killer, capable of unspeakable savagery, must commit more murders in order to hide…possibly behind the gilded cover of Show Biz Hell.
 As Jody Merrill called it, “That gorgeous, sparkly bubble that closes you in, bloats your ego in some weird, alternate universe where you lose all bearings, lose yourself.
 Fame is unhealthy.”

-FROM HELL he scrawls, taunting the NYPD with the original Jack the Ripper’s 1888 letter to the police.
+FROM HELL the psychopath scrawls, taunting the NYPD with the original Jack the Ripper’s 1888 letter to the police.
 This killer is cunning: wears gloves, disguises, and leaves no physical evidence.
-At a loss, the police ask “one small favor” from physicians Jill Raney and David Levine, friends and – until now, detectives on their own.
+The cops ask “one small favor” of Jill and David, police friends and – until now, detectives on their own.
 “No warrant?
-No problem!” had been their mantra…until their relationship with the cops led to exhaustion and conflict.
+No problem!” had been their mantra…until their relationship with the cops got crazy; led to exhaustion, conflict, and not enough time to spend with their adored little son, Jesse.

 But they share the horror that grips the country and agree to help, thus plunging into an unimaginable and terrifying maze of psycho-sexual obsession and madness.